-I had always want to make an app ever since it was a thing, but always seemed to be too busy.
-Work, study or trying to get various businesses off the ground all meant I didn't have the head-space for design and coding.
+I had always wanted to make an app ever since it was a thing, but I always seemed to be too busy.
+Work, study or trying to get various businesses off the ground all meant I didn’t have the head space for design and coding.

 That changed early in 2015 year when I had a) a great idea with a genuine need, b) a bit of time, and c) the bloody-minded chutzpah to try something I hadn’t ever done.

 So I opened a browser and typed: